Fall2023-CS4090-Group-2/capstone-project-2023/README.md

 ## ⛏️: Introduction

-We developed Miner Quiz as a way for people to not only study content, but have fun doing so.
+We developed Mining Answers with Joe as a way for people to not only study content, but have fun doing so.
 Our project seeks to add a fun and exciting game component to an otherwise ordinary and boring way of studying.
-Miner Quiz is meant to be universal, meaning that all players are able to customize their gaming experience,
+Mining Answers with Joe is meant to be universal, meaning that all players are able to customize their gaming experience,
 topic of study, difficulty, and more!

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->